 When we emailed Occupy Democrats, founder Omar Rivero sent us links to several sources including a sortable Wikipedia table based on the 2010 U.S. Census, along with more recent data from the U.S. Department of Commerce Bureau of Economic Analysis.
 We also did our own search of the U.S. Census database.

-We’ll start with the standard definition of a Red state: one that voted for the Republican candidate in the most recent presidential election.
+We’ll start with the standard definition of a Red state.

 It should be noted that there are different ways to measure poverty.
 Occupy Democrats says its claim is based on per-person income.
 We looked at that, along with median household income and median family income.